dongjuns/Idea2.HowManyDatasetWeNeed/README.md

 # Project2.HowManyDatasetWeNeed

-HowManyDatasetWeNeed
 Dataset: MNIST fashion dataset
-(60000, 28, 28), labels: (10, 60000) 0~9, 6000 images each class
+dataset shape: (60000, 28, 28)
+dataset labels: (10, 60000),
+label 0:9, 6000 images by label

-Hypothesis: there is an optimal number for training the model
+Hypothesis: there is an optimal number of dataset for the model
 +@: checking the result of accuracy and loss,
 it would be gaussian distribution.
 so, we could estimate that best performance.